magicwhale/MLProjects/README.md

 # MLProjects

-Includes 2 ML Projects:
+Includes 2 ML Projects.

-spam_classifier.py
+spam_classifier.py:
 Classifies emails as spam or ham.

-regressor.py
+regressor.py:
 Regressor that estimates the year that a piece of music was composed.